EvaRobles95/PythonCourse/readme.txt

 Code and analyses:
-	- pmf_repProb folders contain code to reproduce figures X and Y, psychometric function fit and repetition probability.
+	- pmf_repProb folders contain code to reproduce figures 2 and 3, psychometric function fit and repetition probability.
 	- pre-processing scripts can be found in pre-processing folder.
 	- Logistic model code in R can be found in the Logistic_Model folder.
+	- Result figure 1 can be obtained from running r_results.ipynb from in Logistic_model, however, some polishing touches were made using a graphical editor (inkscape).
+	- supplementary analysis S2 can be reproduced using the script "suppl_logistic_model_neutralOnly.R" in the Logistic_Model folder